ebuech/water_heater_mpc/README.md

 #### Running the code:

 * Run `run_mpc.py` to test the MPC controllers.
 This requires the CasADi package which utilizes the IPOPT solver.
 This work was developed using CasADi version 3.6.3 and python version 3.11.
+See the paper for more information about the controller hyperparameters, simulaton parameters, and model definition.
 * Run `run_thermostat.py` to test the baseline thermostatic controller with no load shifting.

 #### Folders: